Home > CPU > CPU Buyer's Guide

 Compatibility

 Furthermore, platform compatibility plays an essential role.
-For instance, certain CPUs may offer PCIe 4.0 support, ensuring faster data transfer between the GPU and CPU.
+For instance, certain CPUs and motherboards may offer PCIe 4.0 support, ensuring faster data transfer between the GPU and CPU.
 Additionally, thermal design power (TDP) and the power draw should be taken into account, as they directly impact the kind of cooling solutions required and the overall energy consumption of the setup.

 Overclocking